Check Out This Guide:

 Kitopi is the world’s leading cloud kitchen platform with its roots in Dubai.
 Kitopi enables restaurants to open delivery-only locations by providing the necessary infrastructure and software.
 They also take care of the entire customer experience journey: receiving and processing orders, cooking, delivery operations, and managing customer feedback.
 They have over 1000 employees across UAE, KSA, and Kuwait.

 Tomlinson Brands is an engineering and technology company that produces, packages, and delivers gourmet food recipes by different brands.
 They are one building, one kitchen, but multiple restaurant concepts.
 They are committed to being a technology leader and have the systems in place to manage the inflow and outflow required to run multiple concepts from a single building.

 The restaurant industry has been reimagined and virtual kitchens are at the forefront.
 Now is the time to capitalize on this market opportunity that’s only expanding.
-If having a restaurant is a goal you’ve been working towards or a life dream, virtual restaurants could be an opportunity to explore.
+If having a restaurant is a goal you’ve been working towards or a life dream, virtual restaurants or virtual kitchens could be an opportunity to explore.

 Interested in learning more about Lunchbox for Virtual Restaurants?